rathianandk/Bigquery_AI_Assistant/README.md

 pip install -r requirements.txt
 ```

-### 3. Run the Assistant
+### 3. Run the Notebbok

-Open `nvidia_AI_assistant.py` in a Jupyter-compatible environment (like VS Code with the Jupyter extension or a Jupyter Notebook) and run all cells.
+Open `STNSSR_BigQueryAI_kaggle.ipynb` and run all cells.
 The interactive UI will appear, allowing you to ask questions.

 ## 🏆 Key Features